wf8/anc_state_validation/README.md

 The log-likelihood as computed by diversitree was -260.634, whereas with RevBayes it was -260.803.
+Small difference in the log-likelihoods are expected due to numerical approximations.
-Joint and marginal reconstructions should return the same probabilities for states at the root, and indeed divirsitree's root probability of being in state 0 was 0.6882 and RevBayes was 0.6883.
+However the joint and marginal reconstructions should return the same probabilities for ancestral states at the root, and indeed divirsitree calculated the root probability of being in state 0 as 0.6882 and RevBayes calculated it as 0.6883.

 ### diversitree ancestral states: